-Using Langchain with vLLM: Complete Tutorial
+Using LangChain with vLLM: Complete Tutorial

-Oct 16, 2024.
+Posted: Oct 16, 2024.

-Langchain offers tools for building complex chains of operations, while vLLM specializes in efficient model inference.
+LangChain offers tools for building complex chains of operations, while vLLM specializes in efficient model inference.
 Together, they simplify and accelerate the development of intelligent LLM applications.

-In this tutorial, we'll cover how to use Langchain with vLLM; everything from setup to distributed inference and quantization.
+In this tutorial, we'll cover how to use LangChain with vLLM; everything from setup to distributed inference and quantization.

 We will also look into examples, best practices, and tips that will help you get the most out of these tools.